romullobernardo/scoutbase-code-challenge/back-end/README.md

+# NOT FINISHIED YET (FRONT-END IS FINISHED THOUGH)

 # Back-end task of Code Challenge for Scoutbase

 This task is for demonstrating your understanding of HTTP, GraphQL, Node.js and general API practices.